Download the Members' Congressional Handbook

 All meeting notices should include a contact person to arrange for accommodations for persons with disabilities.

-Members and employees may not accept, from any private source, in-kind support having monetary value with the limited exception of benefits that a private organization routinely offers without charge.
+Members and employees may not accept, from any private source, in-kind support having monetary value with the limited exception of authorized co-sponsor(s) of constituent service events and/or benefits that a private organization routinely offers without charge.
 Contact the Committee on Ethics at x57103 for guidance.

 The presence or involvement by the Member or staff does not sufficiently define an activity as official.